Travelers Homeowners and Auto Insurance Reviews | Gabi

 Travelers also offers commercial insurance for business customers, including international insurance and bond and specialty insurance.

-State Farm customers give the company an average of three and a half stars out of five, according to Consumer Affairs.
+Travelers homeowners and auto insurance customers reviewed the company with an average of three and a half stars out of five, according to Consumer Affairs.
 Some customers complained about rising rates and customer service issues, but others said their experiences with obtaining Travelers coverage and managing a claim has been very positive.

 Travelers staffers “are very friendly and personal,” one customer wrote.
 “My daughter was in a small fender bender and they called several times to make sure everything was alright and taken care of for both my daughter and also the person that she rear-ended.”